kubesphere/website/content/en/docs/devops-user-guide/how-to-use/jenkins-setting.md

    {{< notice note >}}

-   You may need to set up necessary port forwarding rules and open the port `30180` to access Jenkins in your security groups depending on where your instances are deployed.
+   You may need to set up necessary port forwarding rules and open port `30180` to access Jenkins in your security groups depending on where your instances are deployed.

    {{</ notice >}}